ConCapbreton/Beetrip/README.md

 ### Technologies
 - For the frontend challenges I used vanilla html/css/javascript.

 - For the backend I used node.js with express and cors as dependencies (and nodemon as a dev dependency).
+Using uptimerobot I created a ping service to keep the server warm.

 - For the DB challenge I used Lucid Charts to create the ER Diagram